 However, iWriter can be an excellent choice for other groups of people looking for writing work.
 The following groups could benefit from working on iWriter:

-- If you are a new writer – iWriter can be great to get experience and hone your writing skills.
+- New writers: iWriter can be great to get experience and hone your writing skills.

-- For anyone looking for writing practice or to build knowledge writing about a variety of topics.
+- Anyone looking for writing practice or to build knowledge writing about a variety of topics.

-- For anyone not interested in dealing with clients directly – if you don’t like the thought of chasing payment, working on iWriter makes it easier.
+- Anyone not interested in dealing with clients directly:If you don’t like the thought of chasing payment, working on iWriter makes it easier.

-- If you just want to earn a part-time income.
+- Anybody wanting a simple way to earn a part-time income.

 Other Sites Like iWriter

 There are lots of iWriter alternatives that you could try if iWriter is not suitable for you.
 Here are 3 alternative sites you could have a look at: